-The first round, an online quiz, will run from 1 October 2018 to xx November 2018.
+The first round, an online quiz, will run from October 2019 to 24 November 2019.
 The best teams will be invited to the next stage of the competition.

-The second round, an assignment, will take place between xx November 2018 and xx xx 2019.
-After that, there will be a presentation, followed by a question and answer session, which will take place in xx 2019.
+The second round, an assignment, will take place between 25 November 2019 and 22 January 2020.
+After that, there will be a presentation, followed by a question and answer session, which will take place in March 2019.

 Please keep in mind that the timetable could change.

 It’s simple.
 First you need to form a team (remember, up to five students and one teacher) and register here.
-Registration opens on 1 October 2018.
+Registration opens in October 2019.

 Once you’ve registered, you can get started.
 First, test your knowledge with the trial version of the online quiz and, when you feel ready, take the real online quiz.
 Remember that you can try the trial version of the quiz as often as you wish, but you can attempt the real quiz only once.